SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/README.md

 [Browse] the directory for released versions of the booklet or look here for more [Books and Booklets](http://books.pharo.org/)

+The result from the latest successful Travis build can be found [on Bintray (PDF)](https://bintray.com/squarebracketassociates/wip/download_file?file_path=bloc-wip.pdf).

-You can find the pdf at https://ci.inria.fr/pharo-contribution/view/Books/job/Booklet-BlocMemoryGame/
+You can find the pdf at [https://ci.inria.fr/pharo-contribution/view/Books/job/Booklet-BlocMemoryGame/] [https://ci.inria.fr/pharo-contribution/view/Books/job/Booklet-BlocMemoryGame/]